Blog

 Protecting from Frost:

-It is also important to note that in areas with an early frost, the gardener can prolong the blooming of the dahlias by covering them from light frost.
-To have flowers bloom as late as possible the plants can be covered with frost cloth or potted dahlias can be moved inside during freezing night.
+It is also important to note that in regions where early frosts are common, gardeners can take measures to prolong the blooming period of dahlias by protecting them from light frost.
+To extend the flowering season as long as possible, especially into late autumn, plants can be covered with frost cloth or garden fleece during chilly nights.
+This simple step can prevent damage to buds and blossoms, preserving their beauty for weeks longer.

 5. The Final Curtain: Tuning to the End of the Season